 I am an experienced researcher and practitioner with a demonstrated history of research and project management.
-I hold a PhD in Sociology/Political Science from Wageningen University & Research, Masters in Environmental Science and Technology from IHE Delft, and Bachelor of Science in Natural Resources and Environmental Studies – Forestry from University of Juba.
+I hold a PhD in Sociology of Development and Change from Wageningen University & Research, Masters in Environmental Science and Technology from IHE Delft, and Bachelor of Science in Natural Resources and Environmental Studies – Forestry from University of Juba.
 My research interest revolves around Governance, Conflict Studies, and Land Tenure in Africa.

-I have contributed to academia by publishing peer-reviewed articles in various academic journals and chapters to edited volumes (see publications).
-Alongside my research works, I have contributed to practice by consulting for various international nongovernmental organisations and research institutions in South Sudan, the East African Region and Europe.
-My consultancy roles for these organisations covered the different aspects of the project management cycle.
+I contribute to academia by publishing peer-reviewed articles and chapters to edited volumes; and to practice by consulting for governmental and nongovernmental organisations and research institutions in South Sudan, East Africa and Europe.
+My consultancy roles cover different aspects of the project management cycle, which build from my past experiences.
 I designed projects; managed project resources and funds; identified, recruited, trained and managed project staff; and designed tools for project Monitoring and Evaluation (M&E).
-I wrote periodic reports to my superiors and assisted them in writing quarterly and annual reports for clients.
+I write periodic reports to my supervisors and assist them in writing quarterly and annual reports for clients.

 I am proficient in English, Arabic, Dutch and a few languages in South Sudan.
-I also enjoy a wide range of professional networks with several academic institutions and aid agencies in South Sudan and elsewhere in the region.
+I also enjoy a wide range of professional networks with several academic institutions and aid agencies in South Sudan and East Africa.